 Traditional passwords and two-factor authentication are no longer enough.
 AI is now being used to develop more advanced authentication systems based on behavioral biometrics—such as typing patterns, mouse movements, and mobile usage behaviors.

-By constantly learning how a user interacts with a device, AI systems can spot unauthorized access attempts even if the credentials are correct.
+By constantly learning how a user interacts with a device, AI systems can spot unauthorized access attempts even if the credentials are correct.—adding a safeguard beyond what a self-hosted password manager can provide on its own.
 This helps prevent account takeovers and identity theft.

 4. Real-Time Network Monitoring